unilaiva/unilaiva-songbook/README.md

 `content/img`.

 `ul-selection*.tex` define song selection booklets.
 They contain only some of the songs of the full songbook.
+All files in the project's root matching this filename pattern will be automatically compiled by the compile script.
+See `tex/ul-selection_example.tex` for an example.

-External packages (only `songs` for now) are in `ext_packages` subdirectory.
+External packages are in `ext_packages` subdirectory.
+This currently includes only the `songs` package and it's documentation.

-Code lines in the source ought to be maximum of 100 characters long, but exceptions are allowed, especially for song data.
+Code lines in the source ought to be maximum of 100 characters long, but exceptions are allowed when needed, especially for song data.

 Adding and editing songs